Hereditary Cancers account for 5-10% of all cancers

 Test Inconclusive or Test Failed

 Test evaluation was inconclusive.
-Possible reasons are not enough DNA present in test sample, sample failed quality assurance measures.
-A new sample submission is recommended.
+Possible reasons are not enough DNA present in test specimen or the specimen failed quality assurance measures.
+A new specimen submission is recommended.